apocalyptech/animalwellsave/README.md

  - Clearing out "illegal" pink-button presses (acquired via cheating) to avoid future savefile corruption
  - Image import/export to/from the "pencil" map layer
+ - And much more!
+Read on for the full details

 Table of Contents
 -----------------